Refinement Modal Logic: Complexity

-Directly translating $\CTLfrag$ in $\lang^\mu$ is routine via the following mapping $\CTLtoLmu : \CTLfrag \to \lang^\mu$, defined by induction over the formulas : $\CTLtoLmu(\top)=\top$, $\CTLtoLmu(p)=p $, $\CTLtoLmu(\lnot \phi)=\lnot \CTLtoLmu(\phi)$, $\CTLtoLmu(\phi\land\phi')= \CTLtoLmu(\phi) \land \CTLtoLmu(\phi')$, $\CTLtoLmu(\know\phi)=\know\phi$, $\CTLtoLmu(\M\phi) = \M\phi$, $\CTLtoLmu(\EFR\phi)=\mu x. \CTLtoLmu(\phi) \lor \M x$, $\CTLtoLmu(\AFR\phi) =\mu x. \CTLtoLmu(\phi) \lor \know x$.
+Directly translating $\CTLfrag$ in $\lang^\mu$ is routine via the following mapping $\CTLtoLmu : \CTLfrag \to \lang^\mu$, defined by induction over the formulas : $\CTLtoLmu(\top)=\top$, $\CTLtoLmu(p)=p $, $\CTLtoLmu(\lnot \phi)=\lnot \CTLtoLmu(\phi)$, $\CTLtoLmu(\phi\land\phi')= \CTLtoLmu(\phi) \land \CTLtoLmu(\phi')$, $\CTLtoLmu(\know\phi)=\know\CTLtoLmu(\phi)$, $\CTLtoLmu(\M\phi) = \M\CTLtoLmu(\phi)$, $\CTLtoLmu(\EFR\phi)=\mu x. \CTLtoLmu(\phi) \lor \M x$, $\CTLtoLmu(\AFR\phi) =\mu x. \CTLtoLmu(\phi) \lor \know x$.

 We also use standard abbreviations for the duals $\AGR\varphi$ iff $\neg\EFR\neg\varphi$ (`universal always'), and $\EGR\varphi$ iff $\neg\AFR\neg\varphi$ (`existential always').
 A $\CTLfrag$ formula is in \emph{positive form} if negation is applied only to propositional variables.
-A $\CTLfrag$ formula $\varphi$ is \emph{existential} if it is in positive form and there are no occurrences of universal modalities (that is $\AFR$) and modalities $\know$.
+A $\CTLfrag$ formula $\varphi$ is \emph{existential} if it is in positive form and there are no occurrences of the universal modalities $\AFR$ and $\AGR$ and the modality $\know$.
 The following can be proved by using Proposition~\ref{prop-logicalcharacterization-of-ref}, enriched for the case of $\EFR$ formulas (with a transfinite induction argument for this fixed-point formula).

 \begin{proposition} Let $M_\state$ and $N_{\stateb}$ be two models with $M_{\state} \lumis N_{\stateb}$.
 Then for each existential $\CTLfrag$ formula $\varphi$, $N_{\stateb}\models \varphi$ implies $M_{\state}\models \varphi$. \end{proposition}